brown-band/website/pages/scripts/2020-2021/fall/princeton.md

 ---
-opponent: Princeton
+opponent = "Princeton"
-subtitle: Not performed due to COVID-19
+subtitle = "Not performed due to COVID-19" date = 2020-10-15
-date: 2020-10-15
 ---

 Ladies and gentlemen, friends and alumni, presenting an organization that is currently being stood up by the Princeton Band and is alone at a table for two, it’s the Brown University “i just want to be served” BANNNDDDDDDDDDDD!